 We think of cannabis as a calming substance, but without enough magnesium, smoking weed could be associated with aggression.

 One study in the journal Physiology and Behavior indicates that magnesium deficiency, when combined with taking THC — the main psychoactive ingredient in marijuana — causes aggressive behaviour in rats.
 The rats that were given a magnesium-deficient diet and subsequently injected with THC were far more likely to attack and kill mice.
-This was true even when the rats were only injected with low doses of THC, and when the rats had a moderate or a severe magnesium deficiency.
+This was true even when the rats were only injected with low doses of THC, and when the rats had a moderate or severe magnesium deficiency.

-The hyper-aggressive behaviour may be caused by instability of serotonin levels in the rats.
+The hyper-aggressive behaviour may be caused by the instability of serotonin levels in the rats.
 Magnesium has an important effect on serotonin, one of the “happy hormones”.
 Too little magnesium in the brain reduces serotonin.

 The Physiology and Behavior journal paper notes:

 “It appears that a magnesium deficiency, even a moderate one, may aggravate the neurotoxicity of THC at low doses and, reciprocally, that low doses of THC may reveal the potential neurotoxicity of a moderate magnesium deficiency.”